ShaunClarkMalta/Interview-Coding-Puzzles/README.md

 Starting with the exercises proposed in [Geeks for Geeks](https://www.geeksforgeeks.org/explore?page=1&sortBy=submissions) and [LeetCode](https://leetcode.com/problemset/algorithms/).

+---
+In ***First Attempts***, I place my first goes at the problems encountered, tackling them without any time constraints on myself or the pressure from interviews.
+The idea is to see how well I can do on my own steam.

+If I have any issues or come across new topics that I find more complex, I may create new folders where I can work on and improve those skills.

+---

 I am here to learn and improve my skills, so as always - feedback is more than welcome :)